Omar Bongo: Single-party rule (1967–1990)

-In addition to the presidency, Bongo held several ministerial portfolios from 1967 onward, including Minister of Defense (1967–1981), Information (1967–1980), Planning (1967–1977), Prime Minister (1967–1975), the Interior (1967–1970), and many others.
+In addition to the presidency, Bongo held several ministerial portfolios from 1967 onward, including Minister of National Defense (1965–1981), Information (1967–1980), Planning (1967–1977), Prime Minister (1967–1975), the Interior (1967–1970), and many others.
 Following a Congress of the PDG in January 1979 and the December 1979 elections, Bongo gave up some of his ministerial portfolios and surrendered his functions as head of government to Prime Minister Mebiame.
 The PDG congress had criticized Bongo's administration for inefficiency and called for an end to the holding of multiple offices.
 Bongo was again re-elected for a seven-year term in 1979, receiving 99.96% of the popular vote.
+In the autumn of that same year, Robert Luong, a lover of Bongo's wife, was assassinated by barbouze mercenaries in Villeneuve-sur-Lot, France.

 Opposition to President Bongo's regime first appeared in the late 1970s, as economic difficulties became more acute for the Gabonese.
-The first organized, but illegal, opposition party was MORENA, the Movement for National Restoration (Mouvement de redressement national).
-This moderate opposition group sponsored demonstrations by students and academic staff at the Universite Omar Bongo in Libreville in December 1981, when the university was temporarily closed.
-MORENA accused Bongo of corruption and personal extravagance and of favoring his own Bateke tribe; the group demanded that a multi-party system be restored.
+The first organized, but illegal, opposition party was the Movement for National Restoration (Mouvement de redressement national, MORENA).
+This moderate opposition group sponsored demonstrations by students and academic staff at the Université Omar Bongo in Libreville in December 1981, when the university was temporarily closed.
+MORENA accused Bongo of corruption and personal extravagance and of favouring his own Bateke tribe; the group demanded that a multi-party system be restored.
 Arrests were made in February 1982, when the opposition distributed leaflets criticizing the Bongo regime during a visit by Pope John Paul II.
-In November 1982, 37 MORENA members were tried and convicted of offenses against state security.
-Severe sentences were handed out, including 20 years of hard labor for 13 of the defendants; all were pardoned, however, and released by mid-1986.
+In November 1982, 37 MORENA members were tried and convicted of offences against state security.
+Severe sentences were handed out, including 20 years of hard labour for 13 of the defendants; all were pardoned, however, and released by mid-1986.

 Despite these pressures, Omar Bongo remained committed to one-party rule.
 In 1985, legislative elections were held which followed past procedures; all nominations were approved by PDG, which then presented a single list of candidates.
 The candidates were ratified by popular vote on 3 March 1985.
 In November 1986 Bongo was re-elected by 99.97% of the popular vote.

-Multi-party rule
+Multi-party rule (1990–2009)

 On 22 May 1990, after strikes, riots and unrest, the PDG central committee and the National Assembly approved constitutional amendments to facilitate the transition to a multi-party system.
 The existing presidential mandate, effective through 1994, was to be respected.
 Subsequent elections to the presidency would be contested by more than one candidate, and the presidential term of office was changed to five years with a term limit consisting of one re-election to the office.